Trần Trọng Kim: World War II

-After the outbreak of the Second World War, Japan continued its military conquest of Asia.
+After the outbreak of World War II, Japan continued its military conquest of Asia.
 It invaded and annexed Indochina into its Greater East Asia Co-Prosperity Sphere in 1940–1941.
 As France had fallen to Nazi Germany, the colonial administration in Vietnam of Admiral Jean Decoux was loyal to the Axis collaborationist Vichy France of Marshal Philippe Pétain.
 As Vichy France was nominally allied to Japan, the French administration was left in charge of the day-to-day affairs of French Indochina, with the Japanese overseeing them.

 In the early 20th century, Japan was also seen by many Vietnamese as a promoter of Asian nationalism, and many Vietnamese nationalists had traveled to Japan in an attempt to further the Vietnamese independence movement.
 Kim was approached by several Japanese experts in Vietnamese studies.
 The contacts and his ties to a progressive organisation in Hanoi made Kim politically suspect to the Decoux administration.
 When Decoux implemented his second major purge of pro-Japanese Vietnamese in the autumn of 1943, Kim was reported to be on the list of the Sûreté (Criminal Investigation Department).
 On October 28, 1943, Japanese agents escorted Kim to the Kenpeitai (military police) office in Hanoi and put him under protection.
 There, Kim was joined by Dương Bá Trạc, a co-editor on a dictionary that was currently being written.
 According to Kim's account, Trạc persuaded him to co-sign a letter applying for an evacuation to Singapore.
 At the beginning of November, the Japanese escorted them to Saigon.
 After briefly living at the Kenpeitai office, they became the guests of Dainan Kōshi, a Japanese business firm owned by Matsushita Mitsuhiro, which was known as a front for intelligence operations.